 "There would have been no media frenzy of Tut-mania and mummy curses to kick-start the jazz age, and no surge of corresponding pride in the newly independent nation-state of Egypt [which had declared independence from Britain in 1922]," Riggs wrote.

-But while Tutankhamun's tomb was lavish, historical and archaeological evidence indicates that the young pharaoh was sickly and spent his short rule trying to undo a religious revolution that his father had started.
+But while Tutankhamun's tomb was lavish, historical and archaeological evidence indicates that the young pharaoh was sickly and spent his short rule undoing a religious revolution started by his father, Akhenaten.

 Son of a revolutionary

 King Tut, called Tutankhaten at birth, was born in ancient Egypt around 1341 B.C.
 His father, Akhenaten, was a revolutionary pharaoh who tried to focus Egypt's polytheistic religion around the worship of the sun disk, the Aten.
 In his fervor, Akhenaten ordered the names and images of other Egyptian deities to be destroyed or defaced.
 He also built a new capital at what is now Tell el-Amarna.
 He was able to carry out these acts without a widespread violent rebellion but after his death he was condemned.